-As a requirement for graduation from CSPM students are required to satisfactorily complete all of the required courses, have at least a cumulative grade point average of 2.500, and take and pass the 3rd Year Clinical Rotation Practical Examinations, take and pass the 3rd Year OSCE examination, and take and pass the American Podiatric Medicine Licensing Examination (APMLE) Part I examination.
+As a requirement for graduation from CSPM students are required to satisfactorily complete all of the required courses and clinical rotation assignments, have at least a cumulative grade point average of 2.50, take and pass the 3rd Year Clinical Rotation Practical Examinations, take and pass the 3rd Year OSCE examination, take and pass the American Podiatric Medical Licensing Examination (APMLE) Part I examination.

 - // Students are required to take Part I of the APMLE exam at the first administration of the test in July following the completion of the second year of study. - a.
 Students will be permitted to take the October APMLE Part I examination if they failed to pass the July test.
 If a student fails the October APMLE Part I exam, they will be allowed to continue their didactic course work, providing that they are otherwise academically eligible to continue on at the University.
 However, they will be required to drop their remaining third year clinical rotation assignments, once the official results have been received, at the direction of the Associate Dean for Clinical Affairs. - b.
 If the student subsequently passes the APMLE Part I examination the following July, and is otherwise academically eligible to continue on at the University, the student will be allowed to complete the remaining third year clinical rotation assignments.
-If a student fails to pass the APMLE Part I examination on the third attempt, the student will be dismissed from the University. - // All students are required to take Part II of the APMLE exam during the first administration of the test in January of the spring semester of the final year at CSPM/SMU.
+If a student fails to pass the APMLE Part I examination on the third attempt, the student will be dismissed from the University. - // All Students are required to take and pass the APMLE Part II-Clinical Skills Patient Encounter (CSPE) examination during the fall semester of the final year, and take the APMLE Part II written exam during the first administration of the test in January of the spring semester of the final year at CSPM/SMU.